Richard Wolfe: Sexual assault

 In January 2010, Wolfe learned that Danny had been killed in prison.
 He had last seen Danny in 1996, and his request to attend his funeral was denied.
 Richard Wolfe was released on parole in 2010.
-Wolfe vowed to "go straight", but in 2013, he broke up with his girlfriend and started to abuse alcohol and drugs again.
-The catalyst for his downward spiral was the death of his stepson, whom he had adopted, which led him back into substance abuse.
+Wolfe vowed to "go straight", but in 2013 his girlfriend found out he abused her daughters and kicked him out which led to the abuse alcohol and drugs again.
+The catalyst for his downward spiral was being kicked out, broken up with and being called on his abuse, which led him back into substance abuse.
 In November 2013, to prevent him from returning to prison, a couple gave him a home in their basement and attempted to help him turn his life around.
 On the night of 6 April 2014, Wolfe sexually assaulted the woman and then attacked the man with a baseball bat after the man heard his girlfriend screaming.
 The woman was asleep and woke up to find that Wolfe was holding down while sexually assaulting her.
 As her boyfriend raced to protect her, Wolfe beat him with a baseball bat so viciously that he suffered brain damage and has difficulty walking.
 The woman he assaulted stated in court: "I'm scared to trust anyone and everyone."
 For this violation of his parole, Wolfe was sent back to prison where he died in 2016.